wuhuai13/readme/README.md

 java Main
 ```

-Type the two -line input command, for example:
+Type the two-line input command, for example:
-* The first line represents a Road Grid, where a 3 x 3 Road Grid can generate a 7 x 7 Render Grid (walls around road cells)
+* a Road Grid, where a 3 x 3 Road Grid can generate a 7 x 7 Render Grid (walls around road cells)
-* The second line represents the connectivity of Road Grid, where cell[0,1] is connected with cell[0,2], and cell[0,0] is connected with cell[1,0]
+* the connectivity of Road Grid, where cell[0,1] is connected with cell[0,2], and cell[0,0] is connected with cell[1,0]

 ```
 3 3
 0,1 0,2;0,0 1,0
 ```

-The output (corresponds to the above example), where :
+The output (corresponds to the above example):

 ```
 [W] [W] [W] [W] [W] [W] [W]